McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day3_Thursday_May_11th/9_Practical_Virtual_Exp_tomo/README.md

 To get better statistics, you may limit the energy range `dE` at the Wiggler to match about 1%.
 This will drastically improve the model efficiency.

 If you wish the DCM to be removable, as in the PSICHE beam-line, define a `DCM_present=0` input argument in the `DEFINE` line at the start.
 Then add a `WHEN (DCM_present)` right before the `AT` statements for the `dcm_xtal0` and `dcm_xtal1` components.
 By setting `DCM_present=0` these crystals will be made inactive, and in the beam otherwise.

+### Going further

+In order to get closer from the real PSICHE beam-line, one could stack a powder or single crystal diffraction sample on top of the absorption/fluorescence one, and more detectors.
+This could also be done as a second experimental sample stage.

 ----